11 Top-Rated Things to Do in Tahoe City, CA

 The Winter Sports Park is near the center of town, occupying much of the same area as the Tahoe City Golf Course.
-The facility's Ice Rink is a central attraction, with ice skate rentals available.
-The Ice Rink also hosts a Youth Hockey League for elementary grade students.
+The facility's Ice Rink is a central tourist attraction, with ice skate rentals available.
+The Ice Rink also hosts a Youth Hockey League for elementary-grade students.
 Similarly, the sledding hill at Winter Sports Park caters to children ages 10 and younger.

 The facility's four kilometers of cross-country ski trails also draw a lot of interest.
 These trails are groomed daily throughout the winter.
 Snowshoes are also welcome on the route.
 The Winter Sports Park has rentals available on the weekend, but visitors are also encouraged to bring their own equipment.

 Highlights: Scenic outlet of Lake Tahoe popular for white water rafting

 Several streams and tributaries add water to Lake Tahoe, but the massive lake only has one outlet: the Truckee River.
 And the river exits the lake through the Lake Tahoe Dam near the town center.

 The river is a prime source of recreation, particularly in the summer months, as a way to cool off.
 Besides admiring it from the shores, one of the most popular ways to enjoy the water is aboard an inflatable raft.